Juvanask/medblocks/README.md

 # frontend-only patient registration app

-Medblocks is a simple frontend-only patient registration app system built with React and Tailwind CSS.
+This is a simple frontend-only patient registration app system built with React and Tailwind CSS.
 It helps manage patient records including registration, listing, querying, and bulk uploads through Excel files.

 ---